breatheco-de/content/src/content/lesson/optimize-react-components-usereducer.md

 With this, we can have the functions `counterReducer` and `intitialCounter` exported from a file, to be utilized by another component 👌.

+## Why use useReducer?

+What if we need to reuse only the logic in other components?
+We could consider [centralized states](https://4geeks.com/lesson/context-api), but what if I want to reuse only the logic while leaving every component with its own state?
+The janky solution would be copying the functions to another file, exporting them from there, and figuring out a way to make them work with every single state component 😰.
+It doesn't sound convenient...

+One solution for this issue is `useReducer`, which as its name suggests **reduces** the state and the logic to a single reusable unit, allowing it to be exported from a file to every component that needs it 💪.
+This reducer will coexist with the rest of the ordinary component syntax, you can [learn more here](https://4geeks.com/lesson/making-react-components).

 ## Migrating from useState to useReducer

 In this example, we have a counter that not only adds one by one but also has other options to modify its value.